kekatzmann/dsp/03-command_line.md

 > > pwd       - Reveals the current working directory.

 > > " > "     - Takes output from the command on the left and writes it into the file on the right.

 > > " >> "    - Takes output from command on left and appends it to file on right.

 > > " | "     - Pipes output from one command (on left) and to use as input for another command (on right).

 > > " * "     - Matches anything in a wildcard. ex: ls * (Displays a list of all items in a directory, and the items in directories below), rm * .txt (removes all files of the .txt format).

 > > find . -name "name" -print     - used to find files/directories based on name.
 Can also find based on size (-size n), date accessed (-atime n).

 > > grep -i   - Searches inside specified files. -i included to ignore case.

 > > man       - "manual" / help

 > > clear     - clears screen

+> > wc        - wordcount - returns number of lines, words, and characters in a file.